 You’ve got a brand-new real estate lead.
 You categorize this lead as a tenant prospect, create a profile in CRM, and put the lease expiration date there.
-Then based on the specified expiration date, the system automatically schedules a follow-up cadence that’s appropriate for the lead so that you don’t have to even think about it.
+Then, based on the specified expiration date, the system automatically schedules a follow-up cadence that’s appropriate for the lead so that you don’t even have to think about it.

 Being a real estate agent in the information age also means applying a multimedia approach to your follow-up strategy.

 Reaching out to people with instant messaging using a combination of email + LinkedIn, phone calls + LinkedIn connection requests + voicemail will definitely make you stand out among other real estate agents.